apphud/ApphudSDK/README.md

 Apphud.products()
 ```

-When products are fetched from App Store you will also receive notification from Notification Center and delegate method called as well.
+When products are fetched from App Store you will also receive notification from Notification Center along with Apphud delegate method call (use what fits better your needs).

 ## Making a Purchase